 The vinyl frame of the ProVia Endure window is crafted to minimize the air infiltration rating and ensure your window is insulating well and minimizing drafts.
 The window also has an insulating material built into the frame to increase insulating properties.

-Endure windows also come with a ComforTech window glazing, just as the Aeris window does, so you can choose the level of added energy efficiency you want with your window.
+Endure windows also come with ComforTech window glazing, just as the Aeris window does, so you can choose the level of added energy efficiency you want with your window.

 Solar Heat Gain Coefficient: 0.21